 During recent years, virtually all investment banks have charged a 7% spread between the price they pay the issuing company and the price at which they sell shares to the public.
 Thus, they keep 7% of the offering price as their compensation.
-For example, in 2006 Aircastle Limited sold 9.0909 million shares at an offer price of \$23.00 per share.
-In this IPO the underwriters' direct compensation was \$1.61 per share.
-For 9.0909 million shares issued, these direct underwriting costs totaled about \$14.637 million.
+For example, Rosetta Stone (RST), a developer of software for learning languages, went public in 2009.
+RST sold 3.125 million shares at an offering price of \$18.00 per share to the public (founders and other shareholders also sold 3.125 million of their own shares).
+In this IPO, the underwriters' direct compensation was \$1.26 per share, which means that the stock was sold at a price of \$18 to the public but RST received only \$18.00 - \$1.26 =\$16.74 per share.
+For the 3.125 million shares issued by RST, these direct underwriting costs totaled about \$1.26(3.125) = \$3.9375 million; the underwriters also made the same amount on the shares they sold for founders and other existing shareholders.

-But there are other direct costs, such as lawyer's fees, accountant's costs, printing, engraving, and so on.
-These fees can easily amount to several hundred thousand dollars, which can be a large percentage of a small IPO.
+But there are other direct costs, such as lawyers' fees, accountants' costs, printing, engraving, and so on.
+RST estimated that these fees totaled about \$3.5 million.

-Last, but not least, are the indirect costs.
+Last but not least are the indirect costs.
 The money left on the table, which is equal to the number of shares multiplied by the difference in the closing price and the offering price, can be quite large.
-Aircastle experienced a first-day runup to \$26.60 from an offering price of \$23.00, and so the indirect costs total 9.0909(\$26.60 - \$23.00) = \$32.727 million.
-In addition, senior managers spend an enormous amount of time working on the IPO rather than managing the business, which certainly carries a high cost, even if it cannot be easily measured.
+RST experienced a first-day run-up to \$25.12 from an offering price of \$18.00, so its indirect costs totaled 3.125(\$25.12 - \$18.00) = \$22.25 million.
+In addition, senior managers spend an enormous amount of time working on the IPO rather than managing the business, which certainly carries a high cost even if it cannot be easily measured.

-Thus, Aircastle received proceeds of \$194.454 million, and the underwriters and their sales forces received \$14.637 million, with \$32.727 million left on the table.
-There were undoubtedly other direct costs of several hundred thousand dollars, and indirect costs due to the diversion of the management team.
-As you can see, an IPO is quite expensive.
+Thus, Rosetta Stone received proceeds of 3.125(\$18 - \$1.26) = \$52.3 million, the underwriters and their sales forces received \$3.9 million, other expenses totaled about \$3.5 million, and \$22.5 million was left on the table.
+There were undoubtedly other indirect costs due to the diversion of the management team.
+As you can see, an IPO is quite expensive.6